api3dao/airnode/packages/airnode-examples/README.md

 ### End to end testing

 The examples package is a nice fit for an end-to-end test of the entire Airnode infrastructure.
-There are two tests:

-1. An integration using Airnode docker on localhost - This test also builds the necessary docker images and runs as part of an end-to-end test suite on CI.
-2. An integration using the Airnode deployed on AWS with the Rinkeby network - This is intended to be run by a developer before making a release.
-This test is located in the `scripts` directory.
-It should not be run on CI due to performance and complexity implications.
+We are using this to test the Airnode client docker image using a hardhat network with one of the basic examples.

-   Be sure to define the necessary secrets before running this test.
+When running locally, make sure to build the image yourself before running the test.
+This test also runs on CI, where the Airnode client image is built automatically.